Author: Cookie Madness

 - 1-2 tablespoons sour cream (optional)

-- Preheat oven to 350 degrees F. Spray two 9x2-inch round metal cake pans with flour-added Pam.
+- Preheat oven to 350 degrees F. Spray two 9x2-inch round metal cake pans with flour-added baking spray.
 If you are using dark cake pans, preheat the oven to 325 degrees F.

 - Shred carrots.
 Toss them with the 1 cup granulated sugar and place in a colander set over a large bowl.
 Let sugared carrots sit for about 20 minutes to drain.
 Press occasionally, draining out liquid until you've collected 1 cup (no need to keep it, just throw it out).